 If you NOT any variable it will switch or toggle back and forth between its original value and its NOT value.
 These are often considered reciprocal values.
-Try it with P = 10 and some other values in the above example.
-Check out the BASIC Reference Manual or use the help QBASIC screens in and QuickBASIC to further your programming expertise with the additional Boolean terms "IMP" (implication) and "EQV" (equivalence).
+Try it with P = 10 and some other values in the above Check out the BASIC example.
+Reference Manual or use the help screens in QBASIC and QuickBASIC to further your programming expertise with the additional Boolean terms "IMP" (implication) and "EQV" (equivalence).